Jespermagician/DoRun/README.md

+This spicific branch is the state of the project during the Hungerlauf Event 2025.
+With all of the informations and sides ike the data proteciton.
+Its not the production code, the prd has an altered settings.py and other files.

 # DoRun

 - DoRun is a web-based software to manage a charity run, created in a project as preparation for the final apprenticeship project by 4 developer.